ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/cmake.md

 If you see a different result, you are not using an Arm computer running 64-bit Linux.

-## Download and install on Windows
+## How do I download and install CMake on Windows on Arm?

 Native CMake support for Windows on Arm is available starting with version 3.24.
 Installers are available now from the [CMake download](https://cmake.org/download/) page.
 Emulated CMake can be used but is no longer needed unless an older version of CMake must be used.